-The purpose of the Issuer according to its Articles of Association is to enter into banking transactions of the kind set out in § 1(1) BWG and into related transactions in connection therewith, with the exception of investment business (Investmentgeschäft), real estate investment fund business (Immobilienfondsgeschäft), investment fund business (Betriebliches Vorsorgekassengeschäft), building society business (Bauspargeschäft) and the issuance of mortgage bonds and municipal bonds (Ausgabe von Pfandbriefen und Kommunalschuldverschreibungen).
+The purpose of the Issuer according to its Articles of Association is to enter into banking transactions of all kinds set out in § 1(1) BWG and into any transactions in connection therewith, with the exception of investment business (Investmentgeschäft), real estate investment fund business (Inmobilienfondsgeschäft), investment fund business (Beteiligungsfondsgeschäft), retirement fund business (Betriebliches Vorsorgekassengeschäft) and building society business (Bauspargeschäft).

-In addition, the Issuer is authorized to engage in all activities that become incumbent on it as the central institution of the Raiffeisen Banking Sector, which shall include in particular: (a) administration and investment of the liquid funds made available to the Issuer, including in particular the liquidity reserves of the Raiffeisen Banking Sector; (b) facilitation of financial and commercial transactions of enterprises of the Raiffeisen Banking Sector, irrespective of their legal form, within the Raiffeisen Banking Sector and with third parties, and granting them loans and liquidity support; and (c) ensuring consistency of advertising and organization, and the training of the employees of such enterprises.
+In addition, the Issuer is authorised to engage in all activities that become incumbent on it as the central institution of the Raiffeisen Banking Sector, which shall include in particular: (a) administration and investment of the liquid funds made available to the Issuer, including in particular the liquidity reserves of the Raiffeisen Banking Sector; (b) facilitation of financial and commercial transactions of enterprises of the Raiffeisen Banking Sector, irrespective of their legal form, within the Raiffeisen Banking Sector and with third parties, and granting them loans and liquidity support; and (c) ensuring consistency of advertising and organization, and the training of the employees of such enterprises.